c0d-0x/sm3tproxy/README.md

 A lightweight programmable TCP proxy server.

 > [!NOTE]
-> This project is experimental, created to explore c23 and network programming.
+> This project is experimental, developed to explore C23 features and network programming concepts.

 ## Quick Start